FreeRangeLobster/Fishtank/README.md

 ## Description

-This project started out me being lazy to toggle the light switch on and off.
-Then I asked myself: What if I control it from my mobile phone? and why not make it automatic?.
-Fortunately I had a Raspberry Pi gathering dust on my desk.
-When I started I thought it was a weekend project, but being here writing the "ReadMe" of my fishtank controller probes I did underestimate the project, it has been a lot of fun.
-Now getting ready to go live with version 2, which will have an Arduino board that will read a pressure sensor and control 5 PWM channels.
+My name is Juan and I am a proud fish tank owner.
+I am, however, also an engineer, and especially quite a lazy one.
+Fish tanks require quite a lot of work, which includes air pumps, lights, heating and water filtering.
+As an engineer, I have asked myself: how could I make the fish tank control easier?
+This is how I got to the idea of an automated fish tank control, which can be operated remotely via a mobile phone app.

+This project uses a Raspberry Pi model B as a main controller.
+The raspberry Pi is the bridge between the mobile-friendly web application and the fish tank.
+The development at the moment allows to activate lights, water filter and the air pump.
+Version 2 of the project allows to control more elements, such as temperature sensor, a Co2 dispenser, LED lights and a pH sensor.

 The following "ReadMe" is the logbook of the development process.
-This guide is divided into the development notes, todo lists, tasks done, nice to have and command cheat sheet stuff,  and helpful note to have handy in the development process.
-Towards the end, there is draft version of the installation\rebuilding Wiki, which describes how to rebuild the project again, just in case the system goes bang or refuses to work.
+This guide is divided into the development notes, todo lists, tasks done, nice to have and command cheat sheet stuff, and helpful notes to have handy in the development process.
+Towards the end, there is draft version of the installation\rebuilding Wiki, which describes how to rebuild the project again, just in case the system crashes or refuses to work.

-Now then Let's start over again properly!!!!

-My name is Juan, I have a fishtank which I control using my mobile phone.
-The main controller is a Raspberry Pi model B. The raspberry Pi is the bridge between the mobile-friendly web application and the fishtank.
-The development at the moment allows to activate lights, water filter and the air pump.
-In the future it is intended to go for more elements such as, temperature sensor, Co2 dispenser, LEd lights and PH sensor.
-FYI my mail is juanpadillavivas@gmail.com if you want more information I am more than happy to share the experiences.
+If you would like more information regarding my project, feel free to contact me on juanpadillavivas@gmail.com.
+I would be more than happy to share my experiences with you!

 ## Version 1 capabilities
 * 4 Channels controlling mains socket